Sylius/Vagrant/README.md

 While waiting for Vagrant to start up, you should add an entry into /etc/hosts file on the host machine.

 ```
-10.0.0.200      sylius.dev
+10.0.0.200      sylius.test
 ```

-From now you should be able to access your Sylius project at [http://sylius.dev/app_dev.php](http://sylius.dev/app_dev.php).
+From now you should be able to access your Sylius project at [http://sylius.test/app_dev.php](http://sylius.test/app_dev.php).

 Your newly created project is available under `sylius` folder.